 Cooking The Harvest: Chicken With Mixed Veggies And Green Chilies

-in Foodies Bee Hive11 hours ago
+in Foodies Bee Hive2 months ago

 As I promised a few days ago, I'm sharing a recipe for cabbage shoots that I harvested a few days ago.
 Sorry for the delay, hehe.
 Of course, I had a busy schedule in my garden and only just got around to updating the recipe now.